mouryaa/twitter-sentiment-analysis-pipeline/README.md

-# twitter-sentiment-analysis-pipeline
+# Twitter Sentiment Analysis Pipeline

+## Objective
-The goal of this project was to build a real time streaming data pipeline to read tweets from Twitter.
+The goal of this project was to build a real time streaming data pipeline to read tweets from Twitter and apply sentiment analysis on those tweets.

 ## Architecture